Nikhil-1503/30-days-of-javascript/README.md

 1. Closure
     - Write a function counter that returns a new function on each invocation.
 The returned function, when called, should increment the counter value and return it.

+1. Debounce
+    - Implement a debounce function that takes a function and a delay as arguments.
+The returned function should ensure that the original function is not called more than once in the specified delay.